kereis/traefik-certs-dumper/README.md

     - DOMAIN=example.org
 ```

-It is also possible to restart docker services.
+It is also possible to restart Docker services.
 You can specify their names exactly like the containers via the optional parameter `--restart-services`.
 The services are updated with the command `docker service update --force <service_name>` which restarts all tasks in the service.

 ### Change ownership of certificate and key files
 If you want to change the onwership of the certificate and key files because your container runs on different permissions than `root`, you can specify the UID and GID as an environment variable.
 These environment variables are `OVERRIDE_UID` and `OVERRIDE_GID`.
 These can only be integers and must both be set for the override to work.
 For instance: